osohq/oso/docs/changelogs/vNEXT.rst

 - The Node.js library will now throw an ``InvalidConstructorError`` when attempting to register a non-constructable object via ``registerClass``.
 - Rule indexing performance improvements.
+- Standardize handling of ±∞ and NaN across all language libraries.